lebpac/lebpac.github.io/programs.md

 #### 🏛 Petit Architect — Design and Architecture in French!
 - Grade 2 to 7
-- January 17 to March 13, likely snow day make up on April 3
+- January 17 to March 13
+- **UPDATED: Make up class for snow day April 3**
 - **UPDATED**: 3:05 to 4:35 pm in the music room (on February 14, early dismissal day, class will run from 2:05 - 3:35 pm)
 - 9 sessions for $280